Potential Careers at AVEC

 - Member relations representatives deal with consumers (members) directly, whether by phone, letter or office visits.
 They handle orders for establishing new electric service, answer member questions about their accounts and help solve problems.
 They also bill the customers and collect and record payments.

-- Purchasing agents and warehouse personnel purchase and distribute everything AVEC needs to carry out both its in-house and field operations.
+- Purchasing agents and warehouse personnel purchase and distribute everything AVEC needs to carry out both in-house and field operations.
 These items range from paper and pencils up to bulk-fuel tanks and power generation modules.

 Scientific and Engineering Jobs